-To help us wade through the glut of autumnal beers now gracing grocery store shelves and bar taps, we asked a group of brewers, beer bartenders, and beer writers to offer up their best fall beer recommendations, resulting in this list of 10 brews to snatch up before winter comes.
-And yes, before you ask, we did include a few (excellent!) pumpkin beers in this roundup, along with plenty of gourd-free options.
+To help wade through the glut of autumnal offerings now gracing grocery store shelves and local bar taps, we surveyed the best new beer releases from craft brewers to gather the best fall beer recommendations sprouting this fall season.
+And yes, this dynamic list of brews to snatch up before winter comes of course includes everyone’s seasonal favorite, pumpkin beers, alongside plenty of gourd-free options.

 Sierra Nevada Oktoberfest

 Heading over to the other side of the Continental Divide, we find another well-balanced Oktober brew from Sierra Nevada.
 Even in the West, the Chico, California-based brewery is able to can the Continental spirit with a rich Märzen lager.